FarahJamal/Second_Task/README.md

 ![](https://www.ntaskmanager.com/wp-content/uploads/2019/05/fixed-vs-growth-mindset-blog-header-2.png)

-# How to keep in a growth mindset :question:
+# How to keep in a growth mindset ❓

 | way No. | Description |